30 Mental bottlenecks that limit your financial freedom

 29) You think wealth is mainly inherited.
 There is no or extremely limited social mobility

 30) You think your best way to obtain wealth is through redistribution.
-You spend more time reading about sociologic analysis on what the society should do, than business and investment analysis on what you could do about it.
+You spend more time reading about sociologic analysis on what society should do than business and investment analysis on what you could do about it.

 Keep it real, Sweat Your Assets.

-If you have enjoyed this article, consider subscribing to my free monthly newsletter.
+If you have enjoyed this article on mental bottlenecks that will limit your financial growth, consider subscribing to my free monthly newsletter.